Stephen Porges

 Stephen W. Porges (born 1945) is an American psychologist.
 He is the Professor of Psychiatry at the University of North Carolina at Chapel Hill.
-Porges is currently the Director of the Kinsey Institute Traumatic Stress Research Consortium at Indiana University Bloomington, which studies trauma.
+Porges is currently Director of the Kinsey Institute Traumatic Stress Research Consortium at Indiana University Bloomington, which studies trauma.
 He was previously a professor at the University of Illinois Chicago, where he was director of the Brain-Body Center at the College of Medicine, and at the University of Maryland.

-He proposed the still-unproven polyvagal theory in 1994, which is not endorsed by current social neuroscience.

-Porges is currently a psychologist with interests in cranial nerve responses, particularly as they relate to both humans and animals.
+He served as president of the Society for Psychophysiological Research (1993-1994) and the Federation of Associations in Behavioral & Brain Sciences (1999-2002) and is a former recipient of a National Institute of Mental Health Research Scientist Development Award.

+He is the author of more than 400 peer-review journal articles across several disciplines including anesthesiology, biomedical engineering, critical care medicine, ergonomics, exercise physiology, gerontology, neurology, neuroscience, obstetrics, pediatrics, psychiatry, psychology, psychometrics, space medicine, and substance abuse.

+In 1994 he proposed the Polyvagal Theory, a systems-level, pathway-specific framework of autonomic regulation.
+Polyvagal Theory is a trans-disciplinary synthesis weaving together evolutionary biology, neurophysiology, observable behavior, and clinical insights into a framework for understanding how our nervous system states drive our behavior in the world and with one another.
+It has had a broad clinical influence, offering linguistic framing and conceptual and descriptive texture to phenomena observed in clinical and therapeutic contexts.

+Polyvagal Theory distinguishes two vagal systems with differentiated vagal efferent pathways, functional integration, and regulatory roles.
+This model updates prior autonomic physiology conceptualizations predicated on the notion of autonomic balance.

+The theory has generated controversy, with social neuroscientists questioning its measurement assertions, neuro-anatomy and functions of major brainstem nuclei, evolution of the vagus nerve, claims about mammalian social behavior in relation to non mammalian vertebrates, and interpretations of earlier physiological literature.
+Porges has responded to these claims.

 Personal life

 He is married to scientist C. Sue Carter, and has two children: Eric Carter Porges and Seth Porges.
 Porges received a Bachelor of Arts from Drew University in Psychology.
 Later, Porges received a Master of Arts and PhD in Psychology from Michigan State University.